-Often the #kleffers when they come ask us for recommendations to buy new games for their toy library or to give to friends and family.
+Often the #kleffers when they attent to our events, they ask us for recommendations to buy new games for their toy library or to give to friends and family.
 We have always thought that recommending a game is quite complicated and personal but that with taking into account some premises or games that you liked it is possible.

 We have put together a very varied list of some games that we especially liked and that have been widely played this year 2020 in our weekly meetings.
 You can buy any of them at Mathom online or stop by Mathom Maldà to meet their cute minions.

 IMPORTANT!
 This list does not follow any by “better or worse”, we have been taking them from our shelf and we explain a little of what it is about.
 Shall we start?

 One of the surprises of this year.
 It is a mime game in which one of the players will take the role of a “magician” who will try to draw the drawing he has received in the air following some simple rules to facilitate the explanation to the rest of the players.
 Supports a large number of players simultaneously and can be played remotely.
 We have made some games through videoconferencing and it works great.
 If you like to guess or draw, this is your game.